Woof. Meow. Boo.

 Make sure the costume doesn’t impair your pet’s vision, hearing or sense of smell

 Dark-colored costumes can be dangerous at night, especially outdoors

 So with all that in mind, here are our recs:

 Pets kind of are superheroes, aren’t they?
 They may not leap tall buildings in a single bound, but they make us feel happy and safe.
 In return, we have to keep them safe too.
 It’s only fair.

 So, by all means, dress your dog like Batman or your cat like, well, Catwoman.
 But there are some important things to keep in mind here.
 First of all, while Batman and Superman may know how to rock a skin-tight outfit, dogs and cats can’t tell us when a costume is restricting their movement, when it's so tight around the chest and belly that it's making it hard for them to breathe, or when it's simply causing discomfort.
 So always err on the side of caution and purchase a somewhat loose-fitting costume.

 By the way, there’s one other problem superhero costumes can cause: If you’re not careful, they can be fire hazards.
 In large part, you can blame those long, flowing capes.
 After all, as anyone who’s seen The Incredibles can tell you, capes can be a treacherous addition to any superhero costume.

 And Halloween is quite the incendiary holiday.
 It mostly takes place at night, and it’s filled with glowing jack-o’-lanterns and all types of candles.
-A doggy or kitty cape that drags along the floor could get your pet seriously injured.
+A doggy or kitty cape dragging along the floor could seriously injure your pet.
 It could even knock over a container containing an open flame and set your house on fire.
 And truth be told, this is true of any costume with loose-hanging materials.